AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 The application consists of several components:
 - Database to store the data, postgres in our case
 - Backend rest service to Create/Read/Update/Delete entries in the db
-- Frontend app to proxy the backend service
+- Frontend app as a UI for the backend service

 The components, how they are packaged and deployed is shown in the diagram below: